Your first guide to biodiversity

 What drives the drivers?
 What or whom is to blame?

 All of us (that’s sad, but keep in mind that it also means everyone can play their part in turning things around).
+However, some of us are more culpable than others.
+The loss of biodiversity is fundamentally tied to our economic system and the inequitable distribution of wealth and resources amongst the human species.

 We will never address the impacts of biodiversity loss and ecosystem degradation without addressing the deeper causes.
 Why are people driven to poach animals, and to clear land to plant crops?
 To make an income.

 What is driving the demand that establishes these practices as a source of income?
+Overconsumption and inequality.

 We can blame biodiversity loss on big, bad companies, but all of us individually drive the demand that in turn, drives the unsustainable cycle of production and extraction of the Earth’s resources.